-Using a wood preserver will help to protect decking timbers, posts and supports from mould, algae, fungi, wood rot and insect attack, all of which can degrade untreated wood over time.
+Using a wood preserver prior to applying a decking oil, stain, or paint will help to protect and preserve decking boards, posts, and supports.
+The main purpose of wood prservers is to protect timber from mould, algae, fungi, wood rot and insect attack, all of which can degrade and destroy untreated wood over time.

 Types of Wood Preservative

 Wood preservatives are generally available in both water-based and solvent-based formulas.
 They are also produced in a variety of both clear and colour variations.